 From there, we wasted no time getting started!

-Volunteers have turned out in the rain and snow, in the heat and cold...pretty much whenever we've called!
-Folks have turned out in such a terrific and overwhelming way - it's just another signal that they're ready for their Theater, and they're ready to rebuild our Downtown!
+Volunteers turned out in the rain and snow, in the heat and cold...pretty much whenever we called for them!
+Folks turned out in such a terrific and overwhelming way - it was just another signal that they were ready for their Theater, and ready to rebuild our Downtown!

-Speaking of rebuilding Downtown, our little project has coincided with the Downtown Infrastructure and Streetscape project.
-All underground utilities have been replaced (including everything leading into the Theater) as have all the streets, sidewalks, streetlamps, and more.
+Speaking of rebuilding Downtown, our little project coincided with the Downtown Infrastructure and Streetscape project.
+During this process all underground utilities were replaced (including everything leading into the Theater) as were all the streets, sidewalks, streetlamps, and more.
 The end results are truly beautiful!

-While the Theater interior is undergoing a major renovation, the facade is seeing some very exciting restoration!
-In our demolition, we uncovered the original brick and glazed terra cotta; some of which is in fantastic shape, and some is not.
-We've met with masons and reclaimed brick companies, and have removed the remaining steel siding from the facade.
-This phase of the project is underway, and has been incredibly exciting to watch!
-Included in the facade restoration are plans for updating the marquee, and recreating the large neon 'GRAND' sign from the late 1930's!
+While the Theater interior underwent a major renovation, the facade saw some very exciting restoration!
+In our demolition, we uncovered the original brick and glazed terra cotta; some of which was in fantastic shape, and some not.
+We met with masons and reclaimed brick companies, and removed the remaining steel siding from the facade.
+We also worked with a company that helped update the marquee, and recreate the large neon 'GRAND' sign from the late 1930's!

-The roof and upper portions of the side walls were leaking, the heating and cooling were limping along and inefficient, and the electrical systems were out of date, uninsurable, and incompatible with the new digital equipment we need to reopen the Theater for films.
+The roof and upper portions of the side walls were leaking, the heating and cooling was limping along and inefficient, and the electrical systems were out of date, uninsurable, and incompatible with the new digital equipment we needed to reopen the Theater for films.
 So, we decided to make a BIG mess and do everything we possibly could in order to make this a 'new' theater worthy of its history.
-Our goal is for this facility to last well beyond our efforts, and to benefit the people of Knoxville and surrounding communities long into the future.
+Our goal for this facility was - and is - for it to last well beyond our efforts, and to benefit the people of Knoxville and surrounding communities long into the future.

-Up to now, much of our work has been completed with the help of our fantastic volunteers.
+As mentioned, much of our work was completed with the help of our fantastic volunteers.
 With seemingly endless energy, and wonderful and varied skills, they're truly the oil that pops our corn!